leontoddjohnson/i590/data/marketing/README.md

 - `impressions`: number of "views" of the ad.
   - This is $\geq$ *reach* (the unique number of users who saw the ad that day).
 So, it is possible that one person contributes multiple impressions in a single day.

-- `display`: whether or not a "display" campaign was running for the impression.
+- `display`: whether or not the advertisement was running.
-  - This is just a more interactive ad type, `1` for running, and `0` for not running.
+  - `1` for running, and `0` for not running.

 - `transactions`: number of transactions (e.g., purchases) that day.
 - `revenue`: revenue for the day (in dollars)